JinhuaY/XFG_iv_sp500/README.md

 Published in: has not been published

 Description: 'Uses principle component analysis method to analyze different types of implied volatility expectation index of S&P500 (including VXST(9-day), VIX(30-day), VXV(3-month), VXMT(6-month)) in year 2011 to 2015, computes the variance and cumulated variance explained by principle components, compares the factor loadings of first and second principle components through year 2011 to 2015.'

-Keywords: plot, graphical representation, principal-components, variance, covariance, dimension-reduction,  eigenvalues, eigenvectors, factor-loadings, implied-volatility, pca, principal-component-analysis, spectral-decomposition
+Keywords: 'plot, graphical representation, principal-components, variance, covariance, dimension-reduction,  eigenvalues, eigenvectors, factor-loadings, implied-volatility, pca, principal-component-analysis, spectral-decomposition'

 Author: Jinhua Yang